 - If you were to invest in a new technology then how much time and/or money would be saved and what could this extra time be used for?

-- What impact could this have to the business (try to look at this in terms of revenue)?
+- What impact could this have on the business (try to look at this in terms of revenue)?

 A strong business case can lead to change and change can lead to improved service, happier property managers and tenants and increased revenue for the business.